google/WebFundamentals/src/content/en/tools/chrome-devtools/debug/snippets.markdown

 ## Map snippets to external files via Workspaces

-By default, snippets are saved to DevTools local storage, which is not easy to access via external editors.
+By default, snippets are saved to DevTools' local storage, which is not easy to access via external editors.
 If you wish to edit your snippets with external editors, or to use revision control systems like Git to track the history of your snippets, you can map your snippets to